arpa2/DNS-mixer/doc/dns-mixer-from-partial-masters.md

 -   The zone for the given owner name.

--   We shall work with a fixed TTL setting.
-    **TODO:** An alternative, preliminarily specified as part of the ACL Rules, is to grant TTL specification and range limiting; when combining resource records from different partial masters into one output zone, various TTL values come together and may be different.
-These must be matched to one value including applying to all the resource records; this may however be deferred to a DNSSEC signer which may take care of it already.

--   We shall assume class `IN` alone.
-    **TODO:** In the ACL Rules specification, we can include this as a default that is implicitly added while compiling the rules.
-The benefit is that the complete resource record can be matched against the ACL Rule in one go.
+-   TTL settings are bounded to sane extremes by default; these may be overridden explicitly.
+When resource records arrive from different partial masters they may request different TTL values for the same owner name and resource record type; in such cases, the lowest value is used for all the resource records involved.

+-   By default, we assume class `IN`, but there is a way to express class `CH` in ACL Rules.

 -   A resource record type that may be published.
 Allow a wildcard form.
 Never publish a `SOA`, `IXFR` or `AXFR` from a partial master in an output zone.